 Most of my working life has been as a Civil Servant.
-Ten years ago I took the opportunity for a change of career and seven years ago I became a Tour Guide.
+In 2011 I took the opportunity for a change of career and in 2014 I became a Tour Guide.
 It was the best decision I ever made!
 I have worked independently with a few different companies but found that I particularly enjoyed being with my own clients whether in couples or larger family groups.
 No pre-determined schedules, no compromises, just doing what we wanted to do.
 More and more I realised that as a MacLeod, I could offer a very special experience to visitors to Scotland that had a MacLeod heritage.

 One dimensional?
 Well I do take an interest in the world around me so what we talk about will largely be determined by the questions you ask.
 In my experience questions are wide-ranging and not always what I might expect.
 Go on – ask me another question.